-In accordance with the provisions of Section 204 of the Companies Act, 2013 and rule 9 of Companies (Appointment and Remuneration of Managerial Persons) Rule, 2014, the Board of Directors of the Company appointed M/s.
-V K Bajaj & Associates, Practicing Company Secretaries, to conduct Secretarial Audit of the Company for the financial year 2020-21.
-The Secretarial Audit Report for financial year 2020-21 is herewith appended as Annexure 2 to the Board's report.
+In accordance with the provisions of Section 204 of the Companies Act, 2013 and Rule 9 of Companies (Appointment and Remuneration of Managerial Persons) Rule, 2014, the Board of Directors of the Company appointed M/s.
+V K Bajaj & Associates, Practicing Company Secretaries, to conduct Secretarial Audit of the company for the financial year 2021-22.
+The Secretarial Audit Report for financial year 2021-22 is herewith appended as Annexure 2 to the Board's report.

-With regards to advances to sister concerns, Board would like to inform you that those advances are given in the ordinary course of business and regards to advances to sister concerns, the Board would like to inform you that those advances are given in the ordinary course of business and other remarks in the Secretarial Audit Report are self explanatory and you board of directors undertake to be more diligent in future.
+With regards to advances to sister concerns, Board would like to inform you that those advances are given in the ordinary course of business and other remarks in Secretarial Audit Report are self explanatory and you board of directors undertake to be more diligent in future.